26 Prediction

 We believe it is helpful to consider the process of training and validating a model as together forming the model-building process and the data set made available to this process as the model-building data.

-In principle, if each observation in the data set available to the analyst is independent, these three data sets could be constructed by randomly assigning each observation to one of the data sets.16
+In principle, if each observation in the data set available to the analyst is independent, these three data sets could be constructed by randomly assigning each observation to one of the data sets.17

 But in the current context, we are simulating a forecasting process, making time an important consideration, as we want to make sure that the process is feasible.
 For example, it is not realistic to use data from 2008 to train a model that is then tested by “forecasting” a restatement in 1993.
 Instead, in testing forecasts from a model, it seems more reasonable to require that the model be based on information available at the time the forecast is (hypothetically) being made.

-In this regard we follow Bao et al. (2020) in adapting the model-building data set according to the test set and in defining test sets based on fiscal years.
+In this regard, we follow Bao et al. (2020) in adapting the model-building data set according to the test set and in defining test sets based on fiscal years.
 Bao et al. (2020) consider a number of test sets and each of these is defined as observations drawn from a single fiscal year (the test year).
-They then specify the model-building sample for each test state as comprising those firm-year observations occurring in fiscal years at least two years before the test year.
+They then specify the model-building sample for each test set as the firm-year observations occurring in fiscal years at least two years before the test year.

 An important point is that the test data set should not be used until the model is finalized.
 The test data set is meant to be out-of-sample data so as to model the arrival of unseen observations needing classification.
 If modelling choices are made based on out-of-sample performance, then the test data are no longer truly out of sample and there is a high risk that the performance of the model will be worse when it is confronted with truly novel data.